victorcata/workshop-fed/README.md

 The process will start thinking in how to tuckle the project to make a Front-End architecture maintenable and an easy way to componetize the UI so we can modify it easily for future improvements.
 At the end, we are going to communicate our Front-End with a REST API that it's going to bring us all the data that we will need.

+## Agenda
+  - Day 1:
+  - Day 2:
+  - Day 3:

+## Concepts
-- Thinking in components
+  - Thinking in Components
   - Responsive vs Adaptive design
   - Mobile-First vs Desktop-First

+## Languages basics
 - HTML5 semantic
 - CSS3 Basics
 - Vanilla JavaScript